calebstein1/InputHandler/README.md

 # MonoGame Input Handler

-This is a basic input event handler for the MonoGame framework.
+This is a basic input handler for the MonoGame framework.
+Unlike other input handler libraries out there, this one is action based.
-It allows you to map multiple inputs to a single event using a dictionary mapping event names to a list of inputs.
+It allows you to map any number of inputs to a named action, and then to use those named actions in your logic rather than having to refer to specific inputs.

 ## Configuration

-You can reference this project in your game project, or just copy all of the .cs files into your project and make sure the namespace is updated accordingly.
+You can reference this project in your game project, or just copy all of the .cs files into your project and make sure the namespaces are updated accordingly.
-Then, as can be seen in the example configuration, you'll just add dictionary entries containing your event name as a string and a list of inputs that map to that event as a new `List<IInputAction>`.
+Then, as can be seen in the example configuration below, you'll just add dictionary entries containing your action name as a string and a list of inputs that map to that action as a new `List<IInputAction>`.

 ## Usage

-First, you'll need to initialize a new InputHandler object with a keymap, which is a `Dictionary<string, List<IInputAction>>`.
+First, you'll need to initialize a new InputHandler object with an inputmap, which is a `Dictionary<string, List<IInputAction>>`.
-Here's an example keymap and initialization:
+Here's an example inputmap and initialization:
 ```csharp
 private readonly Dictionary<string, List<IInputAction>> _inputMap = new()
 {